 Back to Guides and advice

-Puppy classes - tips from Agria's Behaviour and Training Advisor
+Puppy classes - top tips

 Written by: Carolyn Menteith, accredited behaviourist and trainer

-A good puppy playgroup will give your dog a perfect start in his new life, and more than that, it can give you support at what can often be a difficult time… Puppies can be exhausting!
-A good puppy class will not only help socialise your puppy but it will help you too and give you a forum to ask questions and get professional advice.
+A good puppy playgroup will give your dog a perfect start in his new life, and more than that, it can give you support at what can often be a difficult time…Puppies can be exhausting!

 Benefits of puppy classes

-• Good socialisation will help prevent problems later – including aggression problems (which in the main have their roots in fear).
+• Good socialisation will help prevent many potential problems later – including some aggression problems (which in the main have their roots in fear).
 Even puppies who have had excellent socialisation by the breeder before they go to their new homes may grow up frightened of men or frightened of children because they haven’t had the chance to get used to lots of different people in a variety of situations and at the crucial life stages.

 • A puppy playgroup will give you a forum to ask questions and get answers to your problems and worries.
 People always have problems when they are raising a puppy – and if they have nowhere to ask questions, they will go to unreliable sources (the internet or TV).
 Many problems can be solved with the smallest input at this stage before they become a huge problem later.